bhk/build/example.md

 ```

-This Makefile doesn't describe anything to be built, but it does invoke
+This makefile doesn't describe anything to be built, but it does invoke
 Minion, so when we type `make` in this directory, Minion will process the
 goals.
 A *goal* is a target name that is listed on the command line.
 Goals
 determine what Make actually does when it is invoked.